The Push for Rainbow Talent in Global Mobility – Part 1

 1 – Identify Strong Candidates with Performance and Potential Data:

-Eliminate most of the prejudices, stereotypes, and biases by relying on hard data.
+Eliminate most of the prejudices, stereotypes, and biases by relying on complex data.
 Create a system of identifying those qualified for international work and projects.
-Performance and potential data are vital points to consider for an ideal selection.
+Performance and potential data are crucial factors to consider when selecting an ideal candidate.
 You can go back to “The Global Mobility Workbook” chapter 6 “Selecting Your Expats” for a framework.
 You must base selection on data and facts rather than sentiments.

 2 – Select Candidates Based on Intercultural Competence: